Our Story Continued

 In 2009, Dr. Monica Oxford, research professor at the Department of Family and Child Nursing at the University of Washington, became the new Executive Director of NCAST Programs.
 NCAST Programs now represents the work of faculty from the Department of Family and Child Nursing and the Center for Human Development and Disability.
 It continues to develop dynamic educational programs which combine research and practice with various teaching strategies to assist professionals working with infants, young children, and families.

-In 2018, the Barnard Center for Infant Mental Health & Development and NCAST Programs joined forces.
+In 2018, the Barnard Center for Infant and Early Childhood Mental Health and NCAST Programs joined forces.
 The Barnard Center is the umbrella entity and NCAST Programs is now the dissemination arm known as Parent-Child Relationship Programs at the Barnard Center.
 The new name better reflects the broad range of programs that are offered.